-As soon as practicable after ratification of this Agreement, but no later than September 2008, the Joint Committee on Health and Safety shall deliberate and agree upon criteria that agency-directed training programs must meet to qualify employees for receipt of an incentive under this Pilot Program.
+As soon as practicable after ratification of this Agreement, the Joint Committee on Health and Safety shall deliberate and agree upon criteria that agency-directed training programs must meet to qualify employees for receipt of an incentive under this Pilot Program.

-The program shall sunset on April 1, 2011, unless extended by mutual agreement of the parties.
-No aspect of this program shall be grievable under Article 34 of the 2007-2011 State/PEF Agreement.
+The program shall sunset on April 1, 2015, unless extended by mutual agreement of the parties.
+No aspect of this program shall be grievable under Article 34 of the 2011-2015 State/PEF Agreement.